Place the steaks and compound butter on the counter and allow them to come up to room temperature for about an hour.

 Light grill and set up for high direct heat.
 You’ll want to get the coals as hot and as close to the cooking grate as possible.
 If using a gas grill, allow the grill to preheat with the lid closed for at least 15 minutes.

-Evenly coat strip steaks with olive oil and season them liberally with coarse sea salt.
+Evenly coat strip steaks with olive oil and season them liberally with kosher salt.
 Put two pats of compound butter on each plate and set aside.

 Place steaks directly over hot coals and flip every 20 seconds.
 With each flip, place the steaks in a different spot on the grill grate.
 This allows the best searing to take place through conductive heat.
 The steaks below have been on the grill for about 2.5 minutes total, and you can already see that nice crust forming.